earamendia/ECCTools/README.md

 The `ECCTools` package enables analysts to overcome this limitation through two different options:

-1. To formulate a Multi-Regional Physical Supply Use Table (MR-PSUT) framework representing the ECC.
+1. The formulation of a Multi-Regional Physical Supply Use Table (MR-PSUT) framework representing the Energy Conversion Chain.
 In this case, imports are treated as supply coming from an industry located in a different region.
-This option is the closest representation of physical flows.
+This option is the most realistic one.
-2. To a formulate a PSUT framework following the Domestic Technology Assumption (DTA).
+2. The formulation of a PSUT framework following the Domestic Technology Assumption (DTA).
 The DTA assumes that imports are produced within the region that imports them.
-Although not a realistic assumption, it may prove to be a helpful simulation.
+Although the DTA is not a realistic assumption, it enables analysts to conduct useful simulations.

 ## Installation